-According to educators from the questionnaires of O3 Study - "Study of motivational support methods of educators for more effective social activation of families and their adult family members with intellectual disorders", lack of interest, closed nature of the family and lack of time and social media as well as the denial about their child's condition represented the main obstacles to reach families with AFMID.
+According to educators from the questionnaires of METURA project - IO3: "Study of motivational support methods of educators for more effective social activation of families and their adult family members with intellectual disorders", lack of interest, closed nature of the family and lack of time and social media as well as the denial about their child's condition represented the main obstacles to reach families with AFMID.

 So it is important for educators to find methods and strategies suitable for engaging the target groups in education activities.
-According to the MeTURA - Back to the Roots project research, methods and tools that are mostly used by educators to motivate AFMID and their families in training activities are:
+According to the METURA project research, methods and tools that are mostly used by educators to motivate AFMID and their families in training activities are: